What type of change, physical or chemical, takes place in each of... | Channels for Pearson+

 Textbook Question

-What type of change, physical or chemical, takes place in each of the following?d.
-A puzzle is cut into 1000 pieces.
+What type of change, physical or chemical, takes place in each of the following?c.
+A tree is cut into boards at a saw mill.

 Verified step by step guidance